susie-ku/Stockfish_chess_hack/README.md

    - The AI explains its move before executing it.
    - Each reasoning step is stored in the `/cot/` directory as a text file.

-## Key Features
-- **GPT-4 Powered Chess AI:** The AI makes moves based on strategic analysis.
-- **Auto-Correction:** If the AI generates an illegal move, it retries until a valid move is found.
-- **Chain-of-Thought Logging:** The AI's thought process is saved at each step for transparency and debugging.
-- **Predefined Winning Strategy:** White follows a winning sequence to ensure a decisive conclusion.

 ## How to Run
 Ensure you have the required dependencies installed:
 ```bash